Matt Shultz: Personal life

 Shultz was previously married to Juliette Buchs from 2014 until they separated in 2018.
 He then married fellow Kentucky-based actress, dancer and musician Eva Ross in early February 2020.
 "Love's The Only Way" was a song written by Matt for Eva while they were dating.
 Eva announced on December 1, 2021, that the couple had separated and were filing for divorce; however, they were remarried on October 24, 2023.
 Matt explained in an interview with CBS that he filed for divorce from Eva out of fear for her safety while experiencing psychosis and that she saved his life many times.
-Eva gave birth to their first child, a son, Huxley Lennon Shultz on June 14, 2025.
+Eva gave birth to their first child, a son, Huxley Shultz in June 2025.

 Shultz has spoken about his three-year struggle with psychosis, triggered by ADHD medication.
 He described it as a "nightmarish" state of panic, paranoia and delusions.
 On January 6, 2023, Shultz was arrested in New York on charges of felony firearm possession.
 He was staying at The Bowery Hotel in Manhattan, where a hotel employee reportedly saw him carrying a firearm into the bathroom and called 9-1-1.
 In a plea bargain, Shultz pleaded guilty to three charges in exchange for avoiding jail time.
 Shultz called the arrest a "miracle", leading to hospital treatment and therapy.